Trip69/TamperMonkeyScripts/README.md

 ## TM_YTMusic.js

-Tamper Money script to auto click "continue watching" popup when listening to you tube music and not interacting with the page for some time.
+Tamper Money script to auto click "continue watching" popup when listening to you tube music and not interacting with the page for some time. <b>Note:</b> Due to Tamper monkey not being able to (yet) switch to a tab you need the tab playing music.youtube.com showing, I break the tab off chrome and leave it in the corner.

 ## TM_GoogleCAPTCHA.js